mkathiravan/Android-Notes/CoroutineBuilders.md

  --> Actors are a combination of a Coroutine and a Channel.
 You can send information off to an actor.
 The actor operates within a Coroutine and reads from that channel to process work.
 Channels are the way for you to communicate safely between Coroutines.

+---> For creating an actor coroutine to process message sequentially.

                   runBlocking {
                       val actor = actor<Int> {
                           for(msg in channel)